 - Topical Chemotherapy – Lotions or creams with chemicals that prevent cell growth may be prescribed to stop the spread or development of skin cancer and precancers.
 You will apply this treatment directly on your skin once or twice daily for about six weeks until your lesions are gone.

-- Superficial Destruction - For small low-risk squamous or basal cell carcinomas, this method is often used whereby the tumor is destroyed with an instrument called a curette.
+- Superficial Destruction - For small low-risk Squamous or Basal cell carcinomas, this method is often used where the tumor is destroyed with an instrument called a Curette.

-- Surgical Excision - In this common procedure, the tumor site is marked, surgically removed and repaired, and the specimen and the specimen is sent to an outside lab for processing.
-This is the only method for melanomas and is sometimes used with other skin cancers.
+- Surgical Excision - In this common procedure, the tumor site is marked, surgically removed and repaired, and the specimen is sent to an outside lab for processing.
+This is the only method for Melanomas and is sometimes used with other skin cancers.

 - MOHS Surgery – Typically reserved for more complex skin cancer cases or patients with a high risk of recurrence, Dr. Ecker can surgically remove the tumor and surrounding layers of skin with MOHS surgery.
 In this process, he will also microscopically examine each tissue specimen in detail to ensure that no malignancy remains.

 - Radiation – If your skin cancer is more aggressive, large, or has spread to other parts of your body, Dr. Ecker may refer you to a radiation specialist for more advanced treatment.